Responsible hosting in Australia

 - Remove or lock up any objects that may be dangerous to your guests

->

-> Some guests travel with young family members and need to understand if your home is right for them.
-You can use the Additional notes section of Listing details in your Airbnb account to indicate potential hazards or indicate that your home isn’t suitable for children and infants.
+Some guests travel with young family members and need to understand if your home is right for them.
+You can use the Additional notes section of Listing details in your Airbnb account to indicate potential hazards or indicate that your home isn’t suitable for children or infants.

->

-> Working appliances, like furnaces and air conditioners, can greatly affect your guests’ comfort during their stay.
+Working appliances, like furnaces and air conditioners, can greatly affect your guests’ comfort during their stay.
 There are lots of ways you can make sure your guests stay comfortable:

 - Make sure your home is properly ventilated